Josh Funk's Guide to Writing Picture Books

 The Illustrator Is Your Partner

 If you’re writing a picture book manuscript, the only way it’s going to be published is if someone illustrates it.
 Yes, yes, this seems like an obvious statement.
-But I personally believe that many writers struggle to remember this.
+But many writers starting out struggle with this.
 The sweat on Luke’s face will be illustrated.
 The color of his light saber – illustrated.
 The hand with which he’s holding the weapon – you guessed it, that’ll be illustrated.

 But how will the illustrator know to put sweat on Luke’s face, you wonder?
 Should I add a note to the illustrator?
 The answer is an emphatic no. We picture book writers need to let the illustrators do their job.
-Illustrating is something that I cannot do, so I personally think it’s immeasurably harder than writing.
-If an illustrator is drawing a scene with Luke and Darth Vader, they’ll be able to add a certain amount of visual tension to the scene, however they choose to do it.
+Illustrating is something that I cannot do.
+To me, it’s immeasurably harder than writing.
+If an illustrator is drawing a scene with Luke and Darth Vader, they’ll be able to add visual tension to the scene, however they choose to do it.
+And let's be honest, they're the artist - they probably will have a better idea of how to illustrate than you will.
 It’s not a writer’s job to say how.
-Don’t sweat the little details .
+Don’t sweat the little details.

 Which leads me to my stance on illustrator notes.
 It’s pretty simple: Write a note to the illustrator if and only if a particular illustration is critical to the plot and can’t be discerned from the text.
 And only say what not how.